 2. Professional Communication

-- Emails with clear subject lines - not WhatsApp voice notes at 11 PM
+- Emails with clear subject lines (not WhatsApp voice notes)

-- Formal proposals with itemised budgets - not verbal quotes or rough estimates over a phone call
+- Formal proposals with itemised budgets (not verbal quotes)

-- Post-event reports with data - not just a photo album and a thank-you message
+- Post-event reports with data (not just a photo album)

-- Presentation skills - you may need to pitch to a room of 5 to 10 executives who will challenge your ideas and ask tough questions about ROI
+- Presentation skills - you may need to pitch to a room of 5 executives

 3. AV and Technology